PNg-HA/AWS_Workshop_StrengthenWAF/content/3-Remediate/_index.md

 pre : " <b> 3. </b> "
 ---

-Your organization wants to use AWS WAF as part of a layered approach to defending its key web application.
-Please follow the activities to apply different types of protection using AWS WAF.
+Your business plans to use AWS WAF as part of a layered security approach to protect your critical applications.
+Below are the steps to implement various protection methods using AWS WAF in this module:

-In this module, you will deploy the following tasks:

-- Apply Foundational Protection with AWS Managed Rules
+- Implement Basic Protection using AWS Managed Rules
-- Protect Paths with Custom Rules
+- Secure Paths using Custom Rules
-- Gain visibility into Bot Traffic
+- Monitor Bot Traffic patterns
-- Block Bad Bots with Custom Rules
+- Block Bad Bots using Custom Rules
-- Rate Limit Bot Traffic and Send Custom Responses
+- Control Bot Traffic Rates and Send Custom Responses
-- Protect APIs with Request Body Parsing
+- Enhance API Protection using Request Body Parsing

 <!-- By the end of this Module, the deployment includes the following resources:
 ![Architecture](/images/m0/mod0-asm-archi.png) -->